durovsky/rep/rep-I000X.rst

 CP1616
 ========
 Siemens CP1616 [#cp1616]_ is a communications module that enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
-Since CP1616 offers the communication possibilities of both **IO Controllers/IO Devices** (master/slave), usage in various network configurations is possible.
+Since CP1616 offers the communication possibilities of both **IO Controllers/IO Devices** (master/slave), various network configurations are possible.

 .. image:: rep-I000X/cp1616.jpg